opendatacube/datacube-core/docs/ops/prepare_scripts.rst

 Each scene's directory includes:

-* a .TIF GeoTIFF for each of the scenes up to 12 bands (note that the GeoTIFFs include 512x512 internal tiling)
+* a .TIF GeoTIFF for each of the scenes up to 12 bands (note that the GeoTIFFs include 512x512 internal tiling)
 * .TIF.ovr overview file for each .TIF (useful in GDAL based applications)
 * a _MTL.txt metadata file
 * a small rgb preview jpeg, 3 percent of the original size